 - F. Changes in grade.
 All changes in grade shall be connected by vertical curves of such length and radius as meet with the approval of the Village Inspector so that clear visibility shall be provided for a safe distance. - G. Curve radii at street intersections.
 All street right-of-way lines at intersections shall be rounded by curves of at least twenty (20') feet radius, and curbs shall be adjusted accordingly. - H. Steep grades and curves: visibility at intersections.
 A combination of steep grades and curves shall be avoided.
-In order to provide visibility for traffic safety, the portion of any corner lot (whether at an intersection entirely within the subdivision or of a new street with an existing street) which is shown on the sketch which appears below shall be cleared of all growth (except isolated trees) and obstructions above the level three (3') feet higher than the center line of the street.
+In order to provide visibility for traffic safety, the portion of any corner lot (whether at an intersection entirely within the subdivision or of a new street with an existing street) shall be cleared of all growth (except isolated trees) and obstructions above the level three (3') feet higher than the center line of the street.
 If directed, ground shall be excavated to achieve visibility.
-[Image]